 Figure 4: Artistic effect applied to the selected picture

 - Once you have applied an effect to the picture, you can fine-tune the effect to control the resultant effect.
-To do that, first make sure that the picture is selected, then access Artistic Effects gallery and click Artistic Effects Options, the last option highlighted in red within Figure 3, shown earlier on this page.
+To do so, first make sure that the picture is selected.
+Then, access the Artistic Effects gallery and click Artistic Effects Options, the last option highlighted in red within Figure 3, shown earlier on this page.
 This will summon the Format Picture Task Pane, along with the Artistic Effects options as shown in Figure 5.

 Figure 5: Artistic Effects options within the Format Picture Task Pane

 - Note that the options available within Format Picture Task Pane will differ, depending upon the Artistic Effect applied to your picture.
-If you have applied the Photocopy effect, you can change the Detail (highlighted in blue within Figure 5, above).
-We changed the value of this option from 3 to 10, and you can see the result in Figure 6 below.
+If you have applied the Photocopy effect, you can change the Transparency and Scaling (highlighted in blue within Figure 5, above).
+We changed the Transparency from 0 to 45% , and Scaling from 34 to 100.
+You can see the result in Figure 6 below.

 Figure 6: Selected picture with fine-tuned filter effect